StreakyFly/FlappyBirdPlus/README.md

 # TODO:

 1. guns - add animation and sound for shooting and reloading
-2. multiple types of enemies controlled by trained agents
+2. multiple types of enemies controlled by trained agents - WIP
 3. 3rd inventory slot - maybe add hunger and food?
-Or some other item type.
+Or spells that freeze enemies/something like that?
 4. traps...?
+Probably not.
-5. make the scene speed easily adjustable
+5. make the scene speed easily adjustable.
+Nevermind, would complicate stuff too much.

 <br/>